Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Related Work

-\textbf{Evaluation in audio SSL.} While probes are widely used in computer vision~\citep{oquab2024dinov2}, audio SSL defaults to fine-tuning~\citep{rauch2025_birdset}.
-We attribute this to a pretext-pooling mismatch: pretraining learns token-level information, yet standard probes compress the tokens into a single global vector, discarding per-source cues critical for polyphony and localized events.
-A-MAE yields weak linear probe utility in bioacoustics~\citep{rauch2025_birdset,rauch2024deepactivelearningavian}, consistent with findings that generative objectives disperse information across tokens~\citep{park2023_whatdoVITslearn?,alkin2025mim}.
-Although masked-distillation models ({BEATs}, {EAT}, {ASiT}) are designed to produce stronger global representation in the \texttt{[cls]}-token, their performance with frozen-backbone probing is rarely reported in related work. {SSLAM} includes linear probing results on selected datasets, yet cross-backbone comparability is limited~\citep{alex2025_SSLAM}. {Dasheng} reports frozen MLP and $k$-NN results on multi-class tasks but does not address multi-label settings.
-This gap motivates a standardized frozen embedding benchmark for audio.
+\textbf{Evaluation in audio SSL.} {Simple linear probes are widely used in computer vision~\citep{oquab2024dinov2} and utilized by numerous audio SSL works~\citep{niizumi2022_linear_pre,niizumi_byol23,niizumi_clap25,yadav24maskedextra,li24_atst,pepino25_encodecmae} on benchmarks such as HEAR~\citep{HEARbenchmark22} with a simple probing toolkit.
+However, these evaluations in audio SSL have largely treated probing as a fixed protocol.
+With the notable exception of a token reshaping approach from \cite{niizumi2022_linear_pre}, the impact of the pooling method and the underlying performance bottleneck it creates, has remained largely unexplored.
+When pursuing \gls*{sota} performance on AudioSet, audio SSL still defaults to fine-tuning~\citep{huang2022_maskedautolisten,BEATSchen2023,ahmed2024_ASIT,chen2024_EAT,alex2025_SSLAM}}.
+We attribute this reliance on fine-tuning, {further justified by the sentiment that linear probes cannot fully reflect embedding quality~\citep{li24_atst}}, to a pretext-pooling mismatch: pretraining learns token-level information, yet standard probes compress the tokens into a single global vector, discarding per-source cues critical for polyphony and localized events.
+A-MAE yields weak linear probe utility in bioacoustics~\citep{rauch2025_birdset}, consistent with findings that generative objectives disperse information across tokens~\citep{park2023_whatdoVITslearn?,alkin2025mim}. {This limitation becomes evident in the line of work pursuing \gls*{sota} on AudioSet:} Although masked-distillation models ({BEATs}, {EAT}, {ASiT}) are designed to produce stronger global representation in the \texttt{[cls]}-token, their performance with frozen-backbone probing is rarely reported in related work. {SSLAM} includes linear probing results on selected datasets, yet cross-backbone comparability is limited~\citep{alex2025_SSLAM}. {Dasheng} reports frozen MLP and $k$-NN results on multi-class tasks on HEAR but does not address multi-label settings.
+This gap motivates a systematic study of probing methods for frozen audio embeddings.